AndreaCaldiroli/ATES-Code/README.md

-# EMDOT code
+# ATES code

-The EMDOT code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
+The ATES code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
 For a detailed description of the code, we refer to << **Citation** >>.
 In the following we describe the code organization and give a basi example of usage.

 ### Requirements